 - Partnering with anti-fraud groups such as the National Insurance Crime Bureau and the Coalition Against Insurance Fraud, as well as law enforcement agencies and other groups

-Protect yourself against insurance fraud
+How you can protect yourself against fraud

 Nationwide and the National Insurance Crime Bureau suggest a few simple steps to increase your insurance fraud protection:

-- Call the police to report any accident, and obtain a police report with the officer's name, even if there's only minor damage.
+- Call the police to report any accident, and obtain a police report with the officer's name – even if there's only minor damage.
 This makes it harder for criminals to intentionally damage a car after the fact to try to collect a larger claim.